WiDuMu/QR/README.md

 Live at [github pages](https://widumu.github.io/QR/).

 # Legal
 This project was built using the [qrcodegen library built by Project Nayuki](https://www.nayuki.io/page/qr-code-generator-library).
 A very massive thank you to them and their documentation.
+I have modified their TypeScript 1.8.0 version to use the es6 module system better.